2007 Air New Zealand Screen Awards

 The 2007 Air New Zealand Screen Awards were held on Wednesday 1 August 2007 at SkyCity Theatre in Auckland, New Zealand.
 It was to be the final stand-alone NZ Screen Awards, as in 2008 the awards merged with the Qantas Television Awards and became the Qantas Film and Television Awards.

 Unlike previous years, the 2007 awards did not include a section for feature films, as the New Zealand Screen Director's Guild felt there had not been enough feature films released to "warrant a robust competition".
 Films produced in the 2007 eligibility period would be eligible for entry in the 2008 awards.

 Nominees and Winners

-There were 24 television categories (an decrease of six on 2006), two digital feature categories, four short film categories and no feature film categories.
+There were 24 television categories (a decrease of six on 2006), two digital feature categories, four short film categories and no feature film categories.